Circuit-killer/fpga-usbhid-host/README.md

 When final state is reached, pressing joystick buttons should blink some lights in upper 4 LED bits.
-Check that pressing of the buttons drives LED without any noticeable delay, adjust bInterval and play it longer time to check it works reliable.
+Check that pressing of the buttons drives LED without any noticeable delay, adjust bInterval and play it longer time to make sure it works reliable.

 If joystick is re-plugged, it will stop working until FPGA bitstream is reloaded.
 State machine could be improved for user convenience.